Caring for teens can be quite challenging. And, as we all know, not all teens are the same. Below are a few of the most frequently asked questions.

 The best way to insure that unused or expired medications do not contaminate the environment or get into the wrong hands is to safely dispose of them by dropping them in Prescription Drop Box located in the lobby of the Kandiyohi County Sheriff's Department.
 Questions?
 Call the Drug Free Communities Coalition at 320-231-7800.

 According to the 2010 Minnesota Student Survey, 33 percent of 12th graders have used tobacco in the last 30 days.
 In addition, 59 percent of 12th graders have used alcohol in the last year.
-To become more aware how parents can make a difference, see the Kandiyohi County Drug Free Coalition's Facebook page.
+What parents can do

 - Be a positive role model.